Jaketry/CPSC210/README.md

 - As a user, I want to add a meeting to the meeting system
 - As a user, I want to review my meeting room number and time based on meeting ID
+- As a user, I want to be able to get my meeting place/duration/location and other info if i give the meeting id
 - As a user, I want to cancel my meeting in the meeting system